Defensive Modeling: Schema Validation

 warn |

-validationAction: "warn"when you first deploy a schema to production.
-This lets you monitor logs for violations without breaking the application for users.
+Use validationAction: "warn" when you first deploy a new schema to a production database.
+This acts as an audit mode, allowing you to monitor logs for violations without breaking the application for users.
+Once you have identified and backfilled the non-compliant upstream data, you can safely flip the action to "error".